jocelynng101/power-outages-analysis/README.md

 ## Data Cleaning

 ## Univariate Analysis
-As a part of our Exploratory Data Analysis, we first perform a univariate analysis examining the distribution of two single variables.
+As a part of our Exploratory Data Analysis, we first perform a univariate analysis examining the distribution of three single variables.

 We are looking to reveal patterns that are hidden by extreme values, so we opted for a natural log distribution of the Power Outage Durations.
 <iframe
   src="assets/NLogDist.html"
   width="800"
-  height="400"
+  height="500"
   frameborder="0"
 ></iframe>
 The distribution of outage durations on a logarithmic scale shows two clear peaks.
 This chart displays a main cluster of long-duration events that is roughly normal, centered around a log value of 8, which is about 3,000 minutes.
 There is also a smaller peak of very short outages near 0.
 This suggests that major power outages usually fit into two categories: 1) complex infrastructure repairs where most are resolved quickly, but a few unfortunate ones take much longer, and 2) a separate group of brief but significant incidents.

 <iframe
-  src="assets/hierarchy_of_causes.html"
+  src="assets/cause_category_plot.html"
   width="800"
-  height="800"
+  height="600"
   frameborder="0"
 ></iframe>